 The key is to be able to network and keep your eye open for other opportunities as they come.
 That travel Blogging job might lead to freelance writing for magazines.
 The SEO job might lead to a paid job for a foreign corporation or the English Teaching job might lead to a job with a Foreign Call center.

 There are several websites that offer tips, tutorials and lessons on how to achieve your goals.
-They offer advice, interviews with those that are currently doing it and helpful so you don’t make the mistakes they did when they started.
+They offer advice, interviews with those that are currently doing it and are helpful so you don’t make the mistakes they did when they started.

 Cody McKibben runs Thrilling Heroics